1995 NBA Finals: Game 1

 Orlando led 110–107 with 10.5 seconds left, when Nick Anderson was intentionally fouled to send him to the free-throw line.
 Normally a respectable free-throw shooter (70.4 percent in the regular season), Anderson missed both of his free throws, but was able to grab the offensive rebound after the second miss and was fouled again.
 Anderson shockingly missed the next two free throws, and Houston grabbed the rebound, and would tie the game with 1.6 seconds left on Kenny Smith's 3-point shot.
 The shot was one of Smith's seven made 3-point shots, setting a then-Finals record.
 In overtime, Hakeem Olajuwon tipped in a missed finger roll by Clyde Drexler with three-tenths of a second left to win the game.
-Hakeem Olajuwon finished the game with 31 points, 6 rebounds, 7 assists and 4 blocks while Kenny Smith recorded 23 points and 9 assists.
-The four consecutive missed free-throws by Nick Anderson would haunt him for the rest of his career.
-After the Finals, Anderson would shoot only 60.5% on free-throws for the rest of his career.
+Olajuwon finished the game with 31 points, 6 rebounds, 7 assists and 4 blocks while Kenny Smith recorded 23 points and 9 assists.
+Despite the Rockets miracle comeback, the game would ultimately known for Anderson's four consecutive missed free throw.

 Game 2

 Hakeem Olajuwon recorded a double-double with 34 points and 11 rebounds to lead the Rockets to a 117–106 victory and a 2–0 series lead.
-The Magic, on the other hand, became the 2nd team in NBA Finals history to lose the first two of their four home games.
+The Magic, on the other hand, became the 2nd team in NBA Finals history to lose the first two of their four home games (and the last until 2026).